 The taste varies depending on extraction techniques.
 Some can be slightly bitter, but most have a subtly sweet and mild salty taste.

-Homemade tea preparations can be achieved using raw or prepared stem pieces decocted into simmering water for 20 minutes.
+Homemade tea preparations can be achieved using raw or preferably prepared stem pieces decocted into simmering water for 20 minutes.
 This tea can be strained and consumed straight or added to soups, stews or congees, a type of grain-based porridge.

 Cistanche stem and pieces can similarly be infused as an alcohol tincture.
 As we mentioned, this method is known to yield a greater amount of the active compounds.